-Adduction Lever Machine
+1. Adduction Lever Machine

-If you've seen the machine that has you sit and place your legs apart on either side of padded leg rests, you know what the lever seated hip adduction machine looks like.
+If you've seen the leg machine for inner thighs that has you sit and place your legs apart on either side of padded leg rests, you know what the lever seated hip adduction machine looks like.
 While seated, you press your legs together against resistance provided by the machine.

-Turn your body so that the weight stack is to your side -- the same side that is attached to the machine.
-Draw your weighted foot in front of your free leg and hold it for a beat, just to the count of one.
+Turn your body so that the weight stack is to your side — the same side that is attached to the machine.
+Draw your weighted foot in front of your free leg and hold it for a beat, according to ExRx.net.
 Slowly allow your weighted leg to return to the starting position while controlling the movement and not allowing the weight to jerk your leg back.

 Arrange your feet so that your toes point to the outer edges of the platform and your heels are angled in, but not so much that they're touching.
 You'll feel how the angle engages your inner thighs when you bring the weight down toward your body.